 Lake Placid Utilities, Inc. (Lake Placid or Utility), is a Class C utility providing water and wastewater service to approximately 122 water and 192 wastewater customers in Highlands County.
 Lake Placid is located in the Southwest Florida Water Management District (SWFWMD or District), a critical use area.
-According to its 2008 annual report, Lake Placid reported revenues of \$52,212 and \$82,100 for water and wastewater, respectively.
-Lake Placid reported a net operating loss of \$60,639 for water and a net operating loss of \$75,021 for wastewater.
+According to its 2009 annual report, Lake Placid reported revenues of \$49,130 and \$80,455 for water and wastewater, respectively.
+Lake Placid reported water operating expenses of \$55,604 and wastewater operating expenses of \$49,561.
 The test period for setting rates is the historical twelve-month period ended December 31, 2008.